 - Transitional Living Program: An environment set aside for transitional living and programmatic services that are generally designed for a group of older youth, rather than individually designed services for youth.
 A transitional living program allows opportunities for youth to start early to build a strong foundation of life skills and community connections.

 - CSEY Service Provider: Organizations with this tag provide services to victims of Commercial Sexual Exploitation of Youth (CSEY).
 This can include drop-in and emergency shelters that provide specialized care and services.
 Many of these organizations also offer services for youth who are not CSEY victims.
-Please Note: If you have concern that a youth may be a victim of commercial sexual exploitation, please notify the proper authorities.
+Click the link above to see CSEY Service Providers.
+Please Note: If you have concerns that a youth may be a victim of commercial sexual exploitation, please notify the proper authorities.

 - Report suspected abuse to DFPS: